hujhax/austin-improv-wiki/The Library.md

 |Years	=		2012-Present
 }}

 : *This page refers to the narrative troupe in which each player improvises in a particular genre.
-For the narrative troupe in which each player improvises in the style of a particular playwright, see [[The Plagiarists]].*
+For the narrative troupe in which each player improvised in the style of a particular playwright, see [[The Plagiarists]].*

 **The Library** is an improv troupe in which each performer improvises in their own particular genre.